influxdata/flux/docs/Stream_Transformation_Functions.md

 3. `OpSpec`: An internal representation that defines the function signature and gets converted into Procedure Spec.
 Identifies and collects function arguments and then encodes them into a JSON-encodable struct.

 4. `ProcedureSpec`:
--Identifies and collects function arguments and then encodes them into a JSON-encodable struct.
+- Identifies and collects function arguments and then encodes them into a JSON-encodable struct.
--Identifies the incoming Op-Spec.
+- Identifies the incoming Op-Spec.
--Copies incoming values and converts them if needed.
+- Copies incoming values and converts them if needed.
--Creates the data transformation plan.
+- Creates the data transformation plan.
--Is optimized by the query planner, which passes the plan for transforming the data.
+- Is optimized by the query planner, which passes the plan for transforming the data.
--Optimized by the quert planner, which passes the plan into the execution engine.
+- Optimized by the query planner, which passes the plan into the execution engine.
--This plan is then converted into the Transfromation type.
+- This plan is then converted into the Transformation type.

 5. `Transformation`: Bulk of the script responsible for transforming data.